Ramin-Setoodehnia/TORPlus/README.md

 Ping through the Tor proxy

-Reselect a different bridge type and reconfigure
+Reselect a Different Bridge Type and Reconfigure